Experimental Observation of Short-Range Magnetic Correlations in Amorphous Nb$_2$O$_5$ and Ta$_2$O$_5$ Thin Films: Discussion

 In amorphous Ta$_2$O$_5$, we did not observe high-frequency magnetic fluctuations, making it comparatively more favorable for superconducting environments.
 Furthermore, if the observed static magnetism is indeed due to antiferromagnetic correlations, this could offer an additional advantage in the case of finite-size clusters: antiferromagnetic systems often exhibit a finite excitation gap, suppressing low-energy spin dynamics.
 In such cases, magnetic excitations are expected to lie well above 10~GHz, beyond the operating frequencies of typical superconducting qubits.
 This absence of low-energy excitations could account for the relatively low magnetic noise observed in Ta$_2$O$_5$ and highlights the importance of excitation spectrum characteristics in material selection for superconducting quantum devices.

 The $\mu$SR measurements of the thermal Ta$_2$O$_5$ films show essentially no magnetic volume fraction in the weak transverse field data for both samples, and a slight signature of a low temperature magnetic transition.
 In XRD measurements (see Appendix B) we clearly detected a certain amount of crystallinity in the thicker film S1.
 These diffraction peaks are absent for the thinner sample.
 However, since both S1 and S2 only differ in thickness, likely there is also some crystallinity in sample S2; the crystallites are just too small to detect.
 Consequently, this relatively ordered structure and a likely associated lower defect density is a possible explanation for the difference in magnetic behavior observed compared to the sputtered Ta$_2$O$_5$ film.
-However, the native surface oxide is amorphous and is therefore structurally closer to the sputtered film.
-Hence, our data suggest that increasing crystallinity in Ta$_2$O$_5$ films is a valid option for suppressing magnetism and is thus beneficial in superconducting circuit applications.
+Our data suggest that increasing crystallinity in Ta$_2$O$_5$ films is a valid option for suppressing magnetism and is thus beneficial in superconducting circuit applications.
 While this will be difficult to achieve for the surface oxide due to oxygen diffusion in Ta\cite{Chandrasekharan2005Dec}, it maybe possible in heterostructures for Josephson junctions.